ICU Nurse

 If the floor patient's condition deteriorates, the ICU team responds rapidly and appropriately to stabilize the patient's condition; the patient may be transferred to the ICU for closer monitoring.

 ICU nurses care for patients who are considered unstable.
-This means either they have an unstable respiratory system or cardiovascular system, or have a high likelihood of one or both of these systems becoming unstable and require closer monitoring.
+This means either they have an unstable respiratory or cardiovascular system or a high likelihood of one or both of these systems becoming unstable, requiring closer monitoring.

 ICU interventions such as intubation, starting vasopressors, or pacing a patient's heart (among other interventions, which are highly situation-dependent) may be initialized quickly and efficiently due to the higher level of care in the ICU.